Musical-Bonesie/bonesies-deploy-me-challange/README.md

 - Once you’ve set up your account with Netlify.
 Click on > _New site from Git_
 - Chose GitHub and follow the instructions to connect GitHub to Netlify
 - Next pick the GitHub repo you’d like to deploy.

-- Make sure the branch you’re deploying from is set to main!
+### Site Settings:

-- **For Build Settings:**
+- Owner:
+- **Branch to deploy:** main

+### For Build Settings:

 - **Base directory:** not set
 - _side note_ about Build directory: This is referring to the directory your project is in.
 So if it’s in a folder called > client it would be “client”.
 The Default setting is the root of the repository.
-So in this case you, don’t have to set it.
+So in this case, you don’t have to set it.
 - **Build command:** npm run build
 - **Publish directory:** build
 - Hit Deploy (it may take a moment).